 Synopsis:

-Mrs. Budge had grown up in a wealthy family in England, but was disowned by her father after she married.
+Mrs. Budge had grown up in a wealthy family in England, but was disowned by her father after she married Henry.
 She had never really adjusted to her lot as the wife of a poor preacher in a strange country.
 By 1859 Mr. and Mrs. Budge no longer slept in the same bedroom.
 In addition to constantly fighting with her husband, Mrs. Budge was prone to fits of “derangement.”

 The next morning Mrs. Budge was found in her bedroom with her throat slashed.
 Mr. Budge never went into the bedroom himself but relied on the neighbors to describe the scene.
 He said it must be suicide and told them to look for the weapon.
 They found a straight razor lying near her hand.